-East Asia: Taiwan, Japan, North Korea, South Korea and China.
+East Asia is comprised of Taiwan, Japan, North Korea, South Korea and China.
 They all have Chinese-derived language characteristics, share a moral philosophy based on Confucianism and share the common dominant religions of Taoism and Buddhism.

-Southeast Asia (Thailand, Burma, Cambodia, Vietnam, Laos, Malaysia, Singapore, Indonesia, East Timor, Brunei and the Philippines) encompass a wide range of cultures and outside influences.
+Southeast Asia includes Thailand, Burma, Cambodia, Vietnam, Laos, Malaysia, Singapore, Indonesia, East Timor, Brunei and the Philippines and encompass a wide range of cultures and outside influences.
 Burma, Cambodia, Thailand, Vietnam and Laos have been heavily influenced by Buddhism (and in the case of Vietnam by Chinese culture).
 Whereas Islam is now the dominant religion in Malaysia, Brunei and Indonesia.
 Volunteers to these countries should note that in cultures dominated by Islam, the consumption of alcohol is frowned upon and conservative attire is culturally required.